Vaccine contract between AstraZeneca and EU published

 Pharmacist Aftab Reham prepares a dose of the Oxford AstraZeneca coronavirus vaccination during a clinic held at the Ikhlas Islamic Education Centre in Derby, England.
 Photograph: Joe Giddens/PA

-Her remarks on German public radio early on Friday come hours before the EU’s medical agency is expected to recommend approving the vaccine for use in member states, which then goes before Dr von der Leyen’s commission for formal approval.
+Her remarks on German public radio came hours before the EU’s medical agency is expected to recommend approving the vaccine for use in member states, which then goes before the commission for formal approval.

 The published contract confirms the EU position that supply for its contracted 300 million doses of the vaccine was to be delivered from plants including those based in the UK.